Frequently Asked Questions

 A: Yes.
 However, the awardee is responsible for renewing the award each year they are eligible by the stated deadline.
 If the awardee does NOT renew the award by the stated deadline, the award will be rescinded and the awardee will be required to apply as a new applicant and undergo the review process again.

-[+] Q: I have changed degree programs (e.g., Associate's to Bachelor's), will the award still apply?
+Q: I have changed degree programs (e.g., Bachelor's to Master's), will the award still apply?

 A: No. The EELI award is only applicable to one program at a time.
 If you expect to graduate from your current program and are considering graduate school (or another program), you will need to apply as a NEW applicant and undergo the review process again.
 However, if you are changing your undergraduate major and your previous coursework taken while receiving the Linkage waiver award will be applicable to the new major, you may submit a letter from your academic advisor to this effect and maintain your award.